premake/premake-core/modules/d/README.md

 ### Example ###

-Simplisticly, lets assume you have the [Premake D Extension](https://bitbucket.org/premakeext/d) checked out to "/home/user/premake-ext/d" and have a D console application project with the following
+Simplistically, lets assume you have the [Premake D Extension](https://bitbucket.org/premakeext/d) checked out to "/home/user/premake-ext/d" and have a D console application project with the following
 structure: